-- Maintain communication with school District staff (teachers and/or therapists) under the various programs in an effort to coordinate delivery of services at the site level such as: Ordering classrooms supplies, ordering meals/snacks, building maintenance/repairs, communicating site events, etc. - Monitor the safety transition of children going in and out of the classrooms and in and out of sites such as playground transitions, playground rations, bus arrival/departing, etc. - Ensure the teachers participation or represents teachers in IEP and/or case managements as needed based on family/child needs. - Maintain communication with Disability Manager and AD about the program progress in an effort to strengthen up the collaboration.
+- Maintain communication with school District staff (teachers and/or therapists) under the various programs in an effort to coordinate delivery of services at the site level such as: o-Ordering classrooms supplies, ordering meals/snacks, building maintenance/repairs, communicating site events, etc. - Monitor the safety transition of children entering and exiting going in and out of the classrooms, playgrounds, and buses. and in and out of sites such as playground transitions, playground rations, bus arrival/departing, etc. - Ensure adult and child ratios are met at all times. - Ensure the teachers participation when applicable or represents teachers in IEP and/or case managements as needed based on family/child needs. - Maintain communication with Disability Manager and Assistant Director relating to the program about the program progress in an effort to strengthen up the enhance collaboration. - Participate in program collaboration meetings. - Participate in program collaboration meetings.